resourceful-workshop/resourceful-2026/index.md

   </a>
 </p>

-The proceedings are now available through the LREC 2026 website: https://lrec2026.info/workshops-and-tutorials/workshop-and-tutorials-schedule.
-The proceedings are expected to be added to the https://lrec.elra.info website in the week of the workshop.
+The proceedings are now available through the [LREC 2026 website](https://lrec2026.info/workshops-and-tutorials/workshop-and-tutorials-schedule).
+The proceedings are expected to be added to the [https://lrec.elra.info][https://lrec.elra.info] website in the week of the workshop.

 Some lunch options near the conference venue:
 * There will be food trucks just outside the conference venue.
 Lunch boxes will also be available in the Palau de Congressos.